LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Methodology

-The two independent hyper-parameters $\alpha$ and $\beta$ are used to balance the TCLD and NCLD terms.
-Extensive experiments conducted across a variety of training datasets demonstrate that setting $\alpha$ to 1, as consistent with (\ref{eq:kd1}), and assigning $\beta$ positive integer values between 1 and 10 results in improved distillation performance compared to conventional LD.
+Two independent hyper-parameters $\alpha$ and $\beta$ are used to balance the TCLD and NCLD terms \cite{zhao2022decoupled}.
+Extensive experiments conducted across a variety of datasets demonstrate that setting $\alpha$ to 1, as consistent with (\ref{eq:kd1}), and assigning $\beta$ positive integer values between 1 and 10 results in improved distillation performance compared to conventional LD (detailed in Sect. \ref{sec.exp_ld}).
 Nevertheless, upon revisiting (\ref{eq:kd1}), it becomes evident that ($1-\hat{p}^{\mathcal{T}}_k$) at each pixel varies independently.
-Thus, we aim to dynamically control the weight of the NCLD term across logits.
+Thus, we propose a strategy to dynamically control the weight of the NCLD term across logits.

-A logit value $z^{\mathcal{S}}_k$ approaching infinity indicates high confidence in the classification of $\boldsymbol{q}$.
-This implies that ambiguity arises in the student DNN model, when $z^{\mathcal{S}}_k$ is not sufficiently high.
+A logit value $z^{\mathcal{S}}_k$ approaching positive infinity indicates high confidence in the classification of $\boldsymbol{q}$.
+This implies that ambiguity arises in the student network when $z^{\mathcal{S}}_k$ is not sufficiently high.
 Differentiating DKD with respect to $z^{\mathcal{S}}_k$ yields the following expression:

-which reveals that the gradient of the DKD loss is only related to TCLD, with no dependence on NCLD.
+which reveals that the gradient of the DKD loss with respect to $z^{\mathcal{S}}_k$ is only related to TCLD, and NCLD contributes zero gradients to the logit optimization.
 However, as discussed earlier, it is essential to pay more attention to NCLD, especially when the student network is less confident.
-Therefore, we are motivated to introduce the confidence of the student's logits, as measured by their probability entropy, to dynamically balance TCLD and NCLD.
+Therefore, we are motivated to introduce the dynamic weight controller built upon the confidence of student's logits to dynamically balance TCLD and NCLD.